O JARGON BUSTER

 - This annual event is the most important inter-club

-in a series of rounds, along the lines of football's FA Cup.
+other in a series of rounds, along the lines of

-clubs compete for a single place in the final.
+six clubs compete for a single place in the final.
+The

 but is run by BOF.

-different courses.
-Each competing club can provide as many runners as
+courses.
+Each competing club can provide as many

-There is no advance team selection and the
+advance team selection and the “best” 25 performances

-¨best¨ 25 performances from each club count, subject to
+from each club count, subject to some constraints to

 - CompassSport Trophy

-clubs means that Mole Valley will compete in the Trophy for the first
+Mole Valley competed in the Trophy for the first time in

 - Concorde Chase